-SLO 4 is assessed through a lesson plans and reflections in EDUC 4080, Applications of Teaching Literacy in the Elementary Classroom; EDUC 4230, Content and Techniques of Teaching Mathematics in the Elementary School; and EDUC 4961 (Residency I) and EDUC 4962 (Residency II) Student Teaching in the Elementary Classroom, which candidates take in their final year.
+SLO 4 is assessed through lesson plans and reflections in EDUC 4080, Applications of Teaching Literacy in the Elementary Classroom; EDUC 4230, Content and

+Techniques of Teaching Mathematics in the Elementary School; and EDUC 4961 (Residency I) and EDUC 4962 (Residency II) Student Teaching in the Elementary Classroom, which candidates take in their final year.

-Departmental Student Learning Goal Program Student Learning Outcome Exhibit creative thinking that yields Candidates will design and implement engaging ideas, processes, materials, developmentally appropriate lesson and experiences appropriate for the plans that reflect research on best discipline practices in Elementary Education.
-(Lesson Plans)
+Departmental Student Learning Goal Program Student Learning Outcome Exhibit creative thinking that yields Candidates will design and implement engaging ideas, processes, materials, and experiences appropriate for the discipline (Lesson Plans) developmentally appropriate lesson plans that reflect research on best practices in Elementary Education.